khareesmith/WritingGPT/README.md

 You can even pair different writer and editor types to craft unique articles.
 A Gaming writer and a Tech editor for a cutting-edge game review?
 Why not!
 Enter "avail_types" to see all available options.

-3. **Editing Phase**: Choose an editor to review the initial draft.
-4. **Finalization**: The program will compile the final blog post within the "Outputs" folder.

 ## Contributing

 Contributions are welcome! 🧠💡